-- model and promote positive relationships that respect and accept individual differences and diversity within the school community - support the school's Anti-bullying Plan through words and actions - work collaboratively with the school to resolve incidents of bullying when they occur.
+- model and promote positive relationships that respect and accept individual differences and diversity within the school community - support the school's Anti-bullying Plan - work collaboratively with the school to resolve incidents of bullying when

 This plan outlines the processes for preventing and responding to student bullying in our school and reflects the Bullying: Preventing and Responding to Student Bullying in Schools Policy of the New South Wales Department of Education.
 This school anti-bullying plan is being presented to the school community for consultation and feedback.
 The plan will be reviewed and amended as required.
 The plan will be reviewed annually at a minimum.